Lodore Canyon – Class II & III

 Mile 8.31 – Kolb Camp: 40.63015, -108.94196 River Right.
 This camp is named after the Kolb brothers.
 Look for the sandy beach.
 No hikes are available here.

 Mile 10.80 – Triplet Camp: 40.59845, -108.95623 River Left.
 Beach on river left.

 Mile 11.00 – Triplet Falls: 40.59744, -108.95792 Class III.
 Scout river left from Triplet Camp.
 This is a long, boulder garden rapid ending with a big pull to the left away from the triplet rocks on river right.
-Click here for a detailed description.
+Learn more about Triplet Falls.

 Mile 11.60 – Hell’s Half Mile: 40.59507, -108.96828 Class III / IV.
 Considered to be the biggest rapid on the trip, Hell’s Half Mile can be scouted from river left.
 Enter left of center and pick your way through the rock garden, all the while keeping your eye out for Lucifer’s Rock, about halfway through the ride.
 Go left or right of it, just not over it.

 Mile 13.00 – Rippling Brooke Camp: 40.58659, -108.98386 River Right.
 There are two camps here.This is a shady camp with a waterfall hike from camp.

 Mile 14.1 – Wild Mountain Camp: 40.57328, -108.97644 River Right.
 The camp is on a large alluvial fan coming from the drainage behind it.
 The camp features a large eddy and some shade.
 Learn more about Wild Mountain Camp.